Horizontal entrance into mine, sometimes called a day level, its main purpose

 the stack without going through the arsenic-condensing chambers.

-- Simple circular and square buddles used for seperating tin ore from waste.
+Simple circular and square buddles used for separating tin ore from waste.

 In a circular concave buddle the pulped ore was fed in at the